open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/desktop-virtualization-image-guide.md

+# Guideline for using Edge Microvisor Toolkit (EMT) to create a Desktop Virtualization

+## Abstract

+This document introduces the use of the Edge Microvisor Toolkit (EMT) for creating an immutable Desktop Virtualization image.
+It also provides a reference cloud-init configuration for deploying EMT images with Desktop Virtualization features.

+The EMT Desktop Virtualization image supports the following features:

+- **SR-IOV**: Single Root I/O Virtualization for Intel integrated graphics.
+- **Display Virtualization**: Enables display virtualization for VMs using Intel integrated graphics.
+  This feature has been validated on both Windows 11 and Linux VMs.
+- **USB Passthrough**: Supports USB passthrough for VMs, including keyboard and mouse devices.
+- **Network Bridge**: Provides network bridge support, allowing VMs to connect to the network via the host's network interface.
+- **Self-contained Image**: Includes a container runtime, lightweight Kubernetes, and additional Kubernetes add-ons for networking and GPU resource allocation.
+As a result, the image is larger than the standard EMT image.

+With this image, customers can automate the deployment of edge nodes using the EMT standalone project.

-# Reference cloud-init for EMT image with Desktop Virtualization features
+## Reference cloud-init for EMT image with Desktop Virtualization and networking features

-- NOTE: The username `guest` is used throughout this configuration (e.g., in sudoers, systemd user services, etc.).
+- NOTE: The linux username `guest` is used throughout this configuration (e.g., in sudoers, systemd user services, etc.).
   To use a different user, replace all occurrences of `guest` with the `user_name` that is set in the `User Credentials` section of the `config-file`.
   For example, if your user is 'myuser', replace `guest` with `myuser` in:
   - /etc/sudoers.d/idv_scripts
   - /etc/systemd/system/getty@tty1.service.d/autologin.conf
   - runcmd section (sudo -u ...)
   - Any other relevant locations in this file.

-## Abstract

-This document provides a reference `cloud-init` configuration for customers using the Edge Microvisor Toolkit image with Desktop Virtualization features.

 ```yaml
 #cloud-config